ImperialCollegeLondon/cgps-genotyphi/README.md

 # cgps-genotyphi
-CGPS implementation of (Genotyphi by Kat Holt)[https://github.com/katholt/genotyphi] for assembled genomes.
+CGPS implementation of (Genotyphi by Kat Holt _et al_)[https://github.com/katholt/genotyphi] for assembled genomes.
 Genotyphi is a typing scheme for _Salmonella_ Typhi that uses a set a curated mutations to assign strains to a particular labelled clade.

 For a full description of Genotyphi please visit the above link, and read the (original paper)[https://www.nature.com/articles/ncomms12827/].